GirishHosalli/customer_banking/README.md

 ```
 This program has a function **create_savings_account**.
 It receives three parameters *balance, interest_rate, months*.
-It is used to create a savings account instance, calculate interest earned, and update the account balance.
+It is used to create a savings account class instance, calculate interest earned, and update account balance.
-It returns *new balance* and *interest amount*
+It returns *new balance* and *interest amount* to the main program that calls this function.

 ```python